FAST-Digital-Exhibit-Design/FAST-Exhibit-Templates/README.md

 2. [FAST Quiz Show](https://github.com/FAST-Digital-Exhibit-Design/FAST-Exhibit-Templates/tree/main/FAST%20Quiz%20Show)
 3. [FAST Node Exploration](https://github.com/FAST-Digital-Exhibit-Design/FAST-Exhibit-Templates/tree/main/FAST%20Node%20Exploration)

+**What is FAST?**

+<ins>F</ins>lexible, <ins>A</ins>ccessible <ins>S</ins>trategies for <ins>T</ins>imely Digital Exhibit Design

+Museums play a critical role in engaging their communities around urgent issues that emerge in the public sphere.
+However, typical exhibit development timelines can stretch for years, and "what's new" can change swiftly before an exhibition is even launched.
+What if museums could stay agile and dynamic, changing out content as community needs shift, science progresses, and the world changes?
+What if timely exhibit offerings could be not just efficiently produced, but accessible and welcoming to all visitors?
+This vision of efficiency and accessibility is at the center of FAST.

+For more information about FAST, please see:

+* FAST Booklet, an introduction and explination of the FAST project
+* FAST Toolkit, a repository off all assets and documentation published from the FAST project

 ## Contributions

 This repo is only maintained with bug fixes and Pull Requests are not accepted